The Best Singapore Itinerary for First-Time Visitors

 I'm so happy to be sharing this Singapore itinerary with you today.
 Singapore is a place I keep on returning to.
 Mostly it's out of convenience as whenever we fly to Southeast Asia or on to Australia, we like to fly with Singapore Airlines, but also because it's just a really great place to visit.
 I've already shared the many great things to do in Singapore with young kids, but maybe it's time I share with you just how much there is to do in Singapore for first-time visitors of any age.
 That is what this post is going to do.

 We're very lucky that Delilah from Our Travel Mix is the guest author writing this Singapore itinerary as Delilah is not only half-Singaporean but hailing from New Zealand she too has made many many trips to Singapore so she knows this small but busy country very, very well.
 We decided together to build a 3-day Singapore itinerary as that's arguably just the right amount of time to really get to know Singapore well and get your bearings, but it's also possible to do most of these things if you're here for a shorter or much longer time as you can pick and choose what to do, or take a bit more time instead of rushing through this Singapore itinerary.
-Over to you Delilah!
+As you plan your trip to Singapore, you may also want to know the best places to stay in Singapore.

 DISCLOSURE:This post contains affiliate links.
 I make a small commission off any purchases made but they don't cost you anything extra, and often I do a lot of research to find you the best possible deal in the link - yay!